Shailesh1808/GenScan/docs/source/garak.probes.base.rst

-garak.probes.base
+genscan.probes.base
 =================

-This class defines the basic structure of garak's probes.
-All probes inherit from garak.probes.base.Probe.
+This class defines the basic structure of genscan's probes.
+All probes inherit from genscan.probes.base.Probe.

 Attributes: